tarwn/lessthandot-hugo/blogs/content/posts/2013-02-03-mongodb-exporting-data-into-files.md

 "Zen",50.0
 exported 5 records

-C:NoSQLmongodbbin&gt;</pre>
+C:NoSQLmongodbbin></pre>

 Just like before we want to direct the output into a file instead of onto the screen, we will just add -o Person.csv to the command , the command will look like this

 mongoexport &#8211;db ExportDb &#8211;collection Person &#8211;csv -fields name,age -o Person.csv

-<pre>C:NoSQLmongodbbin&gt;mongoexport --db ExportDb --collection Person --csv -fields name,age -o Person.csv
+<pre>C:NoSQLmongodbbin>mongoexport --db ExportDb --collection Person --csv -fields name,age -o Person.csv
 connected to: 127.0.0.1
 exported 5 records

-C:NoSQLmongodbbin&gt;</pre>
+C:NoSQLmongodbbin></pre>

 Now if we open up the file in notepad you will see the following